rasa200/prophet-secretary-through-blind-strategies/INPUT.md

+Try!
 There are three results that need the help of computations to be proven and are listed below.

 ## Lower bound